FirezTheGreat/Arceus/README.md

 # Arceus
-Discord Bot Focused On Modmail - By Firez
+Discord Bot Focused On Modmail.
+- By Firez